Unibeautify/sparser/readme.md

 ## Input
 **Not documented and under development**

-The parse.js application receives various arguments in an object literal.
+The parse.ts application receives various arguments in an object literal.
 The most critical option is *source*, a string type, of the code to parse.
 The lexers receive a single string argument.

 ## Output
 There will be a single standard format for output that will be uniform for all operations.
 The output will be an object storing 7 arrays.